Who we are

 YLAL believes that the provision of good quality publicly funded legal help is essential to protecting the interests of the vulnerable in society and upholding the rule of law.
 We warmly invite applications from motivated and engaged individuals who would like to join the committee which steers our work.

-    Although we are not presently recruiting (we’ll post details on this page when we do), we believe that all recruitment processes should be transparent and hope that the following information is helpful to anyone who might be thinking of applying to join us in future.
+We are currently recruiting!
+We believe that all recruitment processes should be transparent and hope that the following information is helpful to anyone who might be thinking of applying to join us in future.
 It sets out how we structure our work and how we recruit.

 How we work

 - Legal aid policy;

 - Membership support.

 Legal aid policy

 This work aligns with YLAL’s objective to ‘campaign for a sustainable legal aid system, which provides good-quality legal help to those who could not otherwise afford to pay for it’.
 It includes engaging with the Ministry of Justice, working with the Legal Aid Practitioners Group (LAPG) to co-ordinate the All-Party Parliamentary Group (APPG) on Legal Aid, responding to consultations, and coordinating our legal aid campaign work.